null-machine/limbus-company-roll-analyzer/index.md

 ## Rankings

-Ordering within affiliations is deliberate.
-Affiliations within tiers are loosely ordered.
+Sinners within S tier and A tier are deliberately ordered.
+In other tiers, sinners are grouped by affiliation first, and then ordered based on the average power of the affiliation.
 This is done to emphasize that not all ordering choices are equally significant.

 A blue badge indicates that a unit benefits significantly from technical prowess.
 They may gain more than usual from having multiple actions per turn, emphasize tempo control or require specific techniques to compensate for a lack of damage.